miatresenio/VeggieMate/README.md

 ## Future Enhancements

-- Profile customization (bio, favorite dishes)
+- Profile customization (bio)
 - Advanced search and filters (by ingredients, time, difficulty)
-- Weekly meal planner with grocery list generator
+- Weekly meal planner
 - Video tutorials and step-by-step cooking mode
 - Social sharing to other platforms (Facebook, Instagram, etc.)
 - Push notifications for new recipes in followed categories